-- An established PRI leadership and fundraising team committed to garnering resources to support the continuation of FSCS services after funding ends; - Partnerships with private philanthropy, supporting the community school model; - Collaborating with LEAs and consortium members to continually review their funding streams to ensure optimization of resources for continued funding of the FSCS model; - Utilizing strong evaluations to illustrate the value of the FSCS model and the value of the FSCS School Coordinator position, and; - Partnerships with elected leaders and providing them with the data and information they need to advocate for state and local funding for FSCS.
+- An established PRI leadership and fundraising team committed to garnering resources to support the continuation of FSCS services after funding ends; - Partnerships with private philanthropy, like the who are committed to supporting the community school model; - Collaborating with local education agencies and consortium members to continually review funding streams to ensure optimization of resources for ongoing funding of the FSCS model; - Utilizing strong evaluations to illustrate the value of the FSCS model and the value of the school coordinator position, and; - Partnerships with elected leaders and providing them with the data and information they need to advocate for state and local funding for FSCS.

 Our sustainability planning has a proven track record of success.
 Our focus on sustainability planning originated in 2012 when we launched our first federally funded Promise Neighborhood.
 When federal funding ended in 2017, PRI implemented sustainability steps similar to those we have planned for FSCS.
 We secured funding to maintain Promise Neighborhood's pipeline of services.
 Importantly, we continue to see student outcomes increasing in this original promise neighborhood.
-To illustrate, when we began our work in
+To illustrate, when we began our work in 2012 only 16% (80 of 492) of our neighborhood children were ready for kindergarten.
+In 2021,

-2012 only 16% (80 of 492) of our neighborhood children were ready for kindergarten.
-In 2021, 49% (214 of 439) were ready for kindergarten-a rate that nearly matches the state average of 53%.
+49% (214 of 439) were ready for kindergarten-a rate that nearly matches the state average of 53%.
 Kindergarten readiness and other indicators continue to trend upward due in large part to the sustainability efforts of PRI and our partners.